SakuRautio/SakuRautio.github.io/_posts/2019-10-18-Continuous-Integration-with-IAR-EW.md

 I hope this guide will, for someone, make more cents than my life.

+---

+You can find the source code related to this blog post on [GitHub](https://github.com/SakuRautio/iar_dev_board)

 [Debug config]: /assets/images/debug_config.png
 [Build actions]: /assets/images/build_actions.png
 [Output converter]: /assets/images/output_converter.png